Yella Venkateswara Rao: Biography

 In 1969, Rao, who is considered by many to have elevated Mridangam from its status of an accompaniment to the level of a solo instrument, founded Yella International Institute of Mridangam, an institution for promoting mridangam where training is imparted free of cost; the institution is known to have trained over 1500 students under gurukul system and has since been recognised by the Government of Andhra Pradesh.
-He is associated with Thakur Hariprasad Institute for the Mentally Handicapped, a non governmental organization for differently-abled children, and is researching the possibilities of music therapy, using mridangam.
+He is associated with Thakur Hariprasad Institute for the Mentally Handicapped, a non governmental organization for disabled children, and is researching the possibilities of music therapy, using mridangam.
 He is a former Asthana Vidwan (State Scholar) of the Government of Andhra Pradesh (1981–1985) and the incumbent state scholar at the Tirumala Tirupati Devasthanams and the Datta Peetam of Sri Ganapathi Sachindananda Swami.
 He is a life member of the Thyagaraja Festival Committee and a member of several organizations such as South Zone Cultural Center, Tanjavur and Srisailam Culture Centre, and educational bodies such as Board for Degree and Diploma Courses, Syllabus Committee for Technical Education and Sangeetha Academy of the Government of Andhra Pradesh.
 He chairs the Boards of Studies of Potti Sreeramulu Telugu University, Sri Venkateswara University, and the Government College of Music and Dance.
 He also sits in the syndicate of Potti Sreeramulu Telugu University and the senate of the University of Madras and is a visiting professor of Banaras Hindu University.